Christopher Nuland

 This session offers relatable insights into how developers can practically implement AI in projects using open-source tools and accessible programming practices.

 Efficient data ingestion is foundational to modern AI-driven applications, yet developers face significant challenges: unstructured data, sensitive information management, and rising costs from excessive model fine-tuning.
-Fortunately, cloud-native Java runtimes like Quarkus simplify this process by seamlessly bridging data ingestion and AI workflows, primarily through Retrieval-Augmented Generation (RAG).
-In this hands-on technical workshop tailored for developers and AI engineers, we'll explore how Quarkus empowers teams to ingest, structure, and query data, making institutional knowledge instantly available to large language model (LLM) consumers.
+Fortunately, cloud-native runtimes like Python simplify this process by seamlessly bridging data ingestion and AI workflows, primarily through Retrieval-Augmented Generation (RAG).
+In this hands-on technical workshop tailored for developers and AI engineers, we'll explore how Python empowers teams to ingest, structure, and query data, making institutional knowledge instantly available to large language model (LLM) consumers.

 Participants will: